Immigration to Europe: Denmark

 In Denmark, the parliamentary party most strongly associated with anti-immigration policies is the Danish People's Party.

 According to a Gallup poll in 2017, two out of three (64%) wished for limiting immigration from Muslim countries which was an increase from 2015 (54%).

 According to a 2018 Yougov poll, 65% of Danes opposed accepting more migrants into the country.

 On 14 August 2020, the Ministry of Immigration and Integration in Denmark revealed that it denied 83 people Danish citizenship in the past two years because they have committed serious crimes.

 Finland

 According to a 2018 Yougov poll, 64% of Finns opposed accepting more migrants into the country.

 In November 2020, Swedish crime trends were used as an example not to follow by the Finns Party who claimed both Sweden and Finland's problem with youth crime were the result of failed immigration policies.

 France

+Anti-immigrant protesters in Calais hold a sign in French reading "Diversity is a code word for white genocide", above a banner calling for remigration.

 In France, the National Front seeks to limit immigration.
 Major media, political parties, and a large share of the public believe that anti-immigration sentiment has increased since the country's riots of 2005.

 According to a 2018 Yougov poll, 58% of the French opposed accepting more migrants into the country.